Healthy at Home – Feelings

 They start off by talking about how we have a tendency to debate.
 With this topic, it’s important to understand that what seems “right” to you from your experiences, may not be right in someone else’s experience.

 When having discussion about diversity and equity, it should be approached differently.
-Everyone is asked to consider different perspectives, for the purpose of sensitivity, learning, and growth.
+As an illustration, everyone is asked to consider different perspectives, for the purpose of sensitivity, learning, and growth.

 The short list